-Aboriginal language people terms such as "Koori", "Murri", "Nyoongah" are appropriate for the areas where they apply.
-About 80% of the Torres Strait Island population now resides outside the Torres Strait and as such, local terminology such as "Murray Island Peoples" and "Mer Island Peoples" is also used.
-There are also local names for particular Aboriginal and Torres Strait Islander language groups, for example "Gamilaroi" (NSW) or "Pitjantjatjara" (NT/SA).
+Aboriginal-language terms for people, such as "Koori", "Murri" or "Nyoongah", are appropriate for the areas where they apply.
+About 80% of the Torres Strait Island population now resides outside the Torres Strait; thus, local terminology such as "Murray Island Peoples" and "Mer Island Peoples" is also used.
+There are also local names for particular Aboriginal and Torres Strait Islander language groups; for example, "Gamilaroi" (NSW) or "Pitjantjatjara" (NT/SA).

 Some people use "Nunga" in general reference to Indigenous peoples who reside in and around the area of Adelaide.
 Many Indigenous South Australians prefer people not to presume the right to use their word "Nunga".
 Local Indigenous Australian people can clarify appropriate use of this and other terms.